strawberryjellyfish/jellyfish-counter/readme.txt

 == Changelog ==

+=1.4=
+* New Counter alignment option for widgets and shortcodes, easily align a counter to left, center or right without touching style sheets.
+Additionally a shortcode counter can be rendered inline within a line of content.

 = 1.3 =
 * Shortcodes!
 You can now show counters directly in the post or page content using the [jellyfish_counter] shortcode.